Dual Degree Policies

 Five dual degree programs

-The four dual degrees offered with the School of Law are
+The five dual degrees offered with the School of Law are:

 - the JD/MBA with the Quinlan School of Business,